This article will give you an indication of the factors you would need to consider when understanding the interest on

 The interest rate is made up of two components:

-- The fixed margin, also known as the static interest rate that Prodigy Finance offers you.
+- The fixed margin is also known as the static interest rate that Prodigy Finance offers you.
 This amount is provided to you in your Loan Agreement and is dependent on the variables provided in your application.

 The two types of interest we charge: